Termination and Notice Period in Bahrain

 • You are being terminated or asked to resign from a private-sector job.

-• You want to resign and need to know the required notice period.
+• You want to resign and need to know the notice period and your options afterward.

-• You believe your dismissal was unfair or discriminatory.
+• You believe your dismissal was unfair or retaliatory.

 • You are in your probation period and face termination.

-• Get the termination in writing — request a formal termination letter stating the reason and effective date.
+• Get the termination in writing — insist on a formal letter stating the reason and effective date.

 • If terminated without notice, claim payment in lieu equal to 30 days' wages.